 Solved!
 Where to Place the Smoke Detectors in Your House

-Q: We’re building a large addition on our house—to include two bedrooms, a vaulted great room, and two additional bathrooms.
-So, where do we put smoke detectors for the greatest fire safety?
+Q: We’re building a large addition on our house.
+It will include two bedrooms, a vaulted great room, and two additional bathrooms.
+Where should smoke detectors be placed in our home for the greatest fire safety?

 A: Kudos to you for thinking about this small yet crucial detail!
-There are guidelines for the placement of smoke detectors you should keep in mind.
-In fact, while your current ones may be in the appropriate locations, you may need to upgrade the devices in the older parts of the house at the same time that you install new ones in the addition.
-International Building Code (IBC), a comprehensive compilation of safe building guidelines, includes a requirement to upgrade an entire home’s smoke detection system at the same time any major remodeling occurs, such as the large addition you’re building.
+There are guidelines for where to place smoke detectors in your home that you should keep in mind.
+In fact, even if your current ones are in the appropriate locations, you still may need to upgrade the devices in the older parts of the house at the same time that you install new ones in the addition.
+International Residential Code (IRC), a comprehensive compilation of safe building guidelines, includes a requirement to upgrade an entire home’s smoke detection system at the same time any major remodeling occurs, such as the large addition you’re building.

-First, to meet code, know that smoke detectors must be connected to one another and wired to the home’s electrical system.
+First, to meet code, for additions, know that smoke detectors must be connected to one another, either wirelessly or wired to the home’s electrical system.
 This is called an “interconnected” system, and if one smoke detector goes off, all of them will, alerting folks throughout the house.
-The battery-operated smoke detectors already in your home will probably need to be replaced by an interconnected system.
+While existing areas of a home don’t need to be interconnected, it’s a good idea to update the battery-operated smoke detectors already in your home with an interconnected system.

 Install detectors on or as near to the ceiling as possible.

 Many smoke detectors are designed to mount to a ceiling, but some can also be wall-mounted when attaching to a ceiling isn’t feasible, such as when it would be impossible to retrofit the wires necessary for connecting them.
 In this case, smoke detectors should be within a few inches of the ceiling.
-IBC requires a detector be installed within 12 inches of the ceiling, but the nearer, the better.
+IRC requires the installation of a detector within 12 inches of the ceiling, but the closer, the better (in most cases).

 Install a smoke detector in every sleeping area.

-This means every bedroom, sleeping porch, or any other space in your home where someone might sack out (perhaps a cushy window seat?) should have a smoke detector.
+This means every bedroom, sleeping porch, multifunctional guest room, or any other space in your home where someone might sack out (perhaps a cushy window seat?) should have a smoke detector.

-A detector should be installed in a hallway if one or more bedroom doors open from the hallway.
+A detector should be situated in a hallway if one or more bedroom doors open from the hallway.